mft3000/routerGen/README.md

 ```
 ----

-I hope you can understand the potential of the script (in one hour I lunch up and running a 20 router lab with Inter-AS opt C scenarion, CSC, TE, ecc...) and I sure this can helps in your road to success.
+I hope you can understand the potential of this scripts (in one hour I lunch up and running a 20 router lab with Inter-AS opt C scenarion, CSC, TE, ecc...) and I sure this can helps in your road to success.

 this code has been written quick and dirty long time ago and now pubblished with new features (vrf, MDT, ecc). is not so good to read but it works.
 with lucky I hope to find some spare time to adapt the code for new enhanceds, like support for additional networking OS's (like XR and NX... work in progress), enter the device and drop the config ecc...

-please check also (in the near future on gitHub)
+please check also (in the future on gitHub)

 showRunIOU.py: enter inside router (from a device list: R1:localhost:2001), lunch 'term len 0; show run' save and zip device configuration

 ts.py: are you ready for your CCIE Tshoot Lab? really?! why don't you prepare a complex scenario and start to add some random mistakes with this script???